-Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in
+Tuesday, February 3, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-The Ubiquiti UniFi Travel Router (UTR)
+The Ubiquiti UTR UniFi Travel Router comes with a USB-C charging cable.

 Notes on Wi-Fi and backward compatibility